 As water temperatures decline, redfish have begun their annual phenomenon of forming large schools.
-Schools of fifty redfish will become commonplace and they can grow as large as 100-150 in the depths of winter.
-These fish do become more wary this time of year and artificial lures can spook them on the flats.
-Instead of casting lures at the schools, we have been setting out as many as three lines with chunks of frozen mullet on #3/0 circle hooks.
-Eventually the redfish will find your bait and whip your rods over with some ferocious hits.
+Schools of fifty redfish are common and the numbers will reach 100-150 in some cases in the depths of Winter.
+These fish become a little more wary this time of year and artificial lures can spook them.
+Instead of chasing the schools, we have been setting out as many as three lines with chunks of cut mullet or live mud minnows on Owner #3/0 circle hooks.
+When schools of redfish swim over your bait get ready for some ferocious strikes!

 See you on the water!